-Grant writing is all about language.
-Language that engages, inspires, and persuades, that is.
+Grant writing is all about engaging, inspiring, and persuading.
 As a smith of words, that’s precisely what I do, both in my freelance writing as well as with grant writing.
 Sure, grant requests are more technical, but at the end of the day, it really is about telling a story–the story of your organization and those you serve.
 You want that story to make your organization shine and to highlight the impact you are making in the community or around the world (and of course, you want to bring in extra revenue while doing so).

 Are you beginning to see why this inspirational writer is tickled by writing grants for great causes?
 It’s because those of you who pour yourselves tirelessly into others in ways I’d never even imagine inspire me.
 It’s an honor to come alongside your non-profit to help secure more funding so you can reach even more people.

-I’ve been serving non-profits since 2002, writing for a variety of non-profits that focus on education, human services, evangelism and outreach, crisis pregnancy intervention and prevention, cultural events, and so much more.
+I’ve been serving non-profits since 2002, writing for a variety of organizations that focus on education, human services, evangelism and outreach, homeless services crisis pregnancy intervention/prevention, cultural events, and so much more.
 I’ve helped my clients receive grants from corporations, foundations, and local, state and federal government entities.
+I currently average about $1 million in grant revenue that I generate for my clients.

 Call 720-620-8822 for a free consultation or send me an e-mail with any questions you might have.